From July 1st 2021 Easingwold Foodbank will come under EDCCA’s umbrella.

 Crossword Club meets every Monday 10.30-12.30am at the Police House, Easingwold.
 It is a small friendly group which welcomes new members.

-EDCCA also provides Information on a wide range of local services and health and welfare matter and sign-posting to specialist agencies if required.
+EDCCA also provides Information on a wide range of local services and health and welfare matters and sign-posting to specialist agencies if required.

-We can provide a short term Wheelchair hire
+We can provide a short term Wheelchair hire.
+This hire service is at a nominal rate.

 EDCCA always needs volunteers!
-There is no specific time commitment required for either voluntary visitors, sitters or drivers.
+There is no specific time commitment required.
 YOU decide what time you have available to help.
 Expenses are paid and training and support is provided as appropriate.
+Full DBS checks are required plus 2 references.

-Volunteers are insured under EDCCA’s own insurance policy while engaged in work for the Association.
+Volunteers are insured under EDCCA’s own insurance policy while engaged in work for EDCCA.

 IF YOU WOULD LIKE MORE INFORMATION ABOUT ANY OF OUR SERVICES OR WOULD LIKE TO BE A VOLUNTEER, PLEASE CONTACT: